Nigeria says kills more than 50 Islamist insurgents in airstrike

-MAIDUGURI, Nigeria (Reuters) - Nigeria’s military said on Friday that it may have killed more than 50 Islamist insurgents in an airstrike on one of their main bases in the northeast of the country.
+MAIDUGURI, Nigeria, Nov 9 (Reuters) - Nigeria’s military said on Friday that it may have killed more than 50 Islamist insurgents in an airstrike on one of their main bases in the northeast of the country.

 The latest strikes on Thursday targeted Boko Haram sect hideouts in the Gwoza hills, near the border with Cameroon.